axelchalon/axelchalon.github.io/0-book-review/_posts/2022-12-15-improvise-max-dickins-summary.md

 	* **Measure the important things and regularly check in with the results.**
 	* **Reviewing: What should I start doing, what should I stop doing, what I should continue doing?**
 * Failure & success
-	* Failure
+	* <a name="^failure"></a>Failure
 		* Do a pre-mortem: how will the project / my life have failed?
 		* Experience is the most essential when it comes to improvement.
-Iterate fast, keep on iterating regardless of success or failure. **See everything as information, see failures as information, as data points; instead of taking it personally.** Fail forward. *We can only discover the rules of the game by playing it.*
+Iterate fast, keep on iterating regardless of success or failure. **See everything as information, see failures as information, as data points; instead of taking it personally.** **Fail forward.** *We can only discover the rules of the game by playing it.*
 			* **Learn from your failures.** Use them as a tool to learn from, and not just as an unfortunate event.
 Analyze them, review them.
 Failure is only valuable if we learn from it.
-		* To move from failure to success as quickly as possible, you have to fail faster.
+		* To move from failure to success as quickly as possible, you have to **fail faster**.
 		* You have to get it wrong first in order to get it right. **But if you give up, you'll never get it right. (!)**
 		* <a name="^foam-pits"></a>"Foam pits" (× Prototyping): you can practice in areas where it's safer to fail, where the failures are less "hard".
 (Safe spaces, experimental spaces, trial areas.)
 			* You can set a "foam pit" goal equivalent of a goal you have (thereby also letting you prototype fast), for example starting a blog before writing a book, or going to Toastmasters meetings before doing public speaking, etc.
 		* Be neither terrified nor ashamed of failure.
 See it as a learning experience (not as something about yourself).
 Fail more.
-		* Differentiate between the process and the outcome.
+		* <a name="^celebrate-the-process"></a>Differentiate between the process and the outcome.
 You can celebrate the process even if it resulted in a failure.
 		* Rejections are a good sign, a sign that you're taking risks (and are polarizing). **If you are only collecting (relative) successes, it means you are not taking enough risks.** Go fail!
 			* **"Where in your life would you benefit from getting more rejections?"**
 		* <a name="^laugh-about-failures"></a>Acknowledge failures and mistakes and laugh about it.
 The "failure bow" is an ironic improvisation ritual whereby one vainly bows after doing a mistake.
 Rewire your response to failures.